- Community Projects

 After being approached by the Kentucky Thoroughbred Association to create trophies to honor their award winners, as well as crafting 120 works for racing’s elite in Dubai, Johnson was urged by his wife to try his hand at jewelry.
 The equine jewelry has been a hit, and has sold well both online and at The Christmas Market at Mustard Seed Hill in Millersburg, Ky.

-Johnson has now come full circle after meeting Shawn Burns, president of operations at Mustard Seed Hill and Mark Johnson, president of Art Inc. Kentucky.
+Johnson has now come full circle after meeting CV’s Shawn Burns at Mustard Seed Hill and Mark Johnson, president of Art Inc. Kentucky.
 Burns was responsible for Stephen Johnson’s affiliation with CV and Mark Johnson was the impetus behind the Isaac Murphy bronze for the MET.
-Johnson and Johnson also share another common bond, as Mark also spent his childhood in Lexington’s East End and will once again call it home upon completion of his own house/studio in CV’s Artist’s Village.
+Johnson and Johnson also share another common bond, as Mark also spent his childhood in Lexington’s East End and once again calls it home now that construction is complete on his own house/studio in CV’s Artist’s Village.
 So it would seem that indeed, what goes around always comes around.